athrael-soju/rf-detr/README.md

 - The script will automatically use GPU (CUDA or Apple MPS) if available, otherwise it will run on CPU.
 - The COCO class labels are used for annotation.
 - For best performance, use a machine with a compatible GPU.
+- BLIP-2 processing can be slow, especially on CPU.
+Use `--fps` to reduce the number of frames to process.
+- Detailed logs are provided for timing and performance metrics during processing.

 ## License
 This project is for research and educational purposes.
 The RF-DETR model and weights are released under the Apache 2.0 license by Roboflow.